Constituencies of Mauritius: Best Loser System

+Since 2014, candidates may refuse to declare a communal identification.
+Those who do so cannot become members of parliament under the Best Loser System.

+The Best Loser System was set up to prevent political and social tension however the debate on the abrogation of the Best Loser System is ongoing and was last seriously contemplated in 2012 in the Carcassonne Report.

+Ethno-religious categorisations are declaratory and parties opposed to the Best Loser System have been known to show their opposition by making false claims with candidates giving incorrect answers when it comes to their ethno-religious background.

-The Constituencies in 2019
+The Constituencies in 2024

 Since the 1967 general elections the list of 21 Constituencies has not changed.
-The composition of each constituency at the 2019 elections is shown in the table below.
+The composition, for a total of 1.002,857 registered voters, of each constituency at the 2024 elections is shown in the table below.

 Constituency No. 1

-The Constituency, namely Grand River North West and Port Louis West is mainly composed of Christianity majority.
+The Constituency, namely Grand River North West and Port Louis West is Christian majority.
 It comprises part of Pailles, Point Aux Sables, La Tour König, GRNW and west part of Port Louis.
-With 40,572 voters, it is one of the most underdeveloped areas of Port Louis.
+With 33,839 voters, it is one of the most underdeveloped areas of Port Louis.
 All of the vicinity fall in the boundaries of the Capital and thus form one of the 4 constituencies of Port Louis city.
 Since the 1976 elections it has been a bastion of the MMM.

 Notable members of parliament from the constituency were James Burty, former Minister of Rodrigues & Outer Islands and Anne Navarre Marie the former Minister of Women Rights.
 It is noted that the constituency is composed of the GRNW Prison and different rehabilitation centers as well as handicapped centers and various orphanage.
 It also contains the University of Technology, Mauritius situated at la Tour Koenig.
 The June 2010 mutiny at GRNW Prison within this constituency drew national attention due to the escape of 34 prisoners.

 Constituency No. 2

-Officially Port Louis South and Port Louis Central, this constituency has been a renowned area as it is composed of the central area of the city and also the south part comprising suburb areas like Cassis, The Victoria Bus Terminal, The North Bus terminal, the Port Louis Market, Le Champ de Mars and Mainly Vallée Pitot.
-It is a Muslim majority area and has a total of 18,867 voters.
+Officially Port Louis South and Port Louis Central, this constituency is composed of the central area of the city, including its business centres, and the south part comprising suburban areas like Cassis, The Victoria Bus Terminal, The North Bus terminal, the Port Louis Market, Le Champ de Mars and Mainly Vallée Pitot.
+It is a Muslim majority area with a significant Sino-Mauritian minority and the smallest constituency in terms of voters with an electorate of only 30,950 voters.

 The constituency was mostly a bastion of the MMM from 1976 to 2005 until Rashid Beebeejaun switched his political allegiance from the MMM to the Mauritian Labour Party and the constituency became a bastion of the Labour Party.